Welcome to the Home of FRC Team 4203, RoboKronos

 2014 NY Tech Valley Imagery Award and Dean's List Finalist WinnerFIRST Robotics Team 4203, better known as RoboKronos, Titans of Technology.
 We are the only high school STEM (Science, Engineering, Technology and Math) team in Otsego County, NY.
 We are guided by Cornell Cooperative Extension 4-H, the international non-profit FIRST (For Inspiration and Recognition of Science and Technology), and volunteer professional mentors.

-Now in our third season, we most recently competed at the inaugural FIRST Tech Valley Robotics Regional at RPI in Troy, NY in March 2014.
+Now in our third season, we competed in March 2014 at the inaugural FIRST Tech Valley Robotics Regional at RPI in Troy, NY.
 Our team won a regional Imagery Award, for murals depicting the team's titan namesake, Kronos, Greek warrior mascots, and robot chariot.
 And team captain Chase Thomas was named a Dean's List Finalist, sending him to the FIRST World Robotics Competition in St. Louis in April 2014 to represent our team, school, city, state and region.
+RoboKronos was also made the final round at the NY Tech Valley "Robot Rumble" in Ballston Spa, NY in October 2014.

 Our robot is now appearing in community and educational events.
 Join the team and 4-H for "Discover 4-H Day" at the Farmers Museum (main barn) in Cooperstown, Sunday Sept.
 28, from 1-3pm.
 You'll see a robot demo.
 Admission to the 4-H event is free.